levyem43/BDTT-Assignment3/README.md

 For some reason Redis.hset() cannot take a dictionary while Redis.hmset() can.

+Also, multiple pyplots can not run simultaneously.
+The graph for processing3() will appear once the graph of processing2() is closed.

 ## In Computer Science: "If it aint broke, dont fix it"